Is Aave severely undervalued? Why is it a core pillar of DeFi and on-chain economy?

 On-chain lending is one of the most important markets in the crypto industry, and as the undisputed leader in this market, Aave has strong competitive barriers and user stickiness.
 We believe that Aave's value is severely underestimated, and it has enormous growth potential that the market has yet to recognize.

-In January 2020, Aave launched on the Ethereum mainnet, marking its fifth year of operation this year.
+In January 2020, Aave launched on the Ethereum mainnet, and this year marks its fifth anniversary.
 Today, Aave is the largest lending protocol, with a total active loan amount of $7.5 billion, five times that of the second-place Spark.

 Is Aave Severely Undervalued?
 Why It Is the Core Pillar of DeFi and Onchain Economy